Siba Mtongana is an international multi-award winning culinary extraordinaire, food expert, author, entrepreneur, mom and wife.

 What does Entrepreneurship mean to you?

-Entrepreneurship for me, speaks to innovation, it speaks to identifying gaps in the market and finding creative ways to respond to them in ways that no one else has.
+Entrepreneurship for me, speaks to innovation, identifying gaps in the market and finding creative ways to respond to them in ways that no one else has.

-It means job creation, skills development and upliftment, and for me it is a way to contributing positively towards the South African economy on a greater scale.
+It means job creation, skills development and upliftment, and for me it is a way to contribute positively towards the South African economy on a greater scale.

-I can also be self-reliant and independent in an economy where instability and unsettle is the norm, it is my way of creating balance which I need by having flexible working hours that allows me some time with my children.
-Its also about building a legacy and sustainability for myself and my family.
+It can also mean being self-reliant and independent in an economy where instability and uncertainty is the norm.
+It is a way of creating balance which I need by having flexible working hours that allow me some time with my children.
+It’s also about building a legacy and sustainability for myself and my family.

 Can you share some entrepreneurship myths you have encountered on your journey?

 “Once the business is on its feet, it will be smooth sailing.”

 Business is ever evolving because customers and the economy are continuously evolving and as a business owner you need to be geared to adapt.